 Examine the output node voltages and currents at time 2.000.
-Press VV v to move the cursor to 2.000 and press NER to switch to the Output Manager Data View, which (in this case) displays voltage and current data (For more information, refer to "Data View" in Chapter 9.):
+Press voltager to move the cursor to 2.000 and press voltage and current data (For more information, refer to "Data View" in Chapter 9.):

-When you have finished viewing the data, press DP to return to the Output Manager Time View and press NODE to switch to the Output Manager Node View.
+When you have finished viewing the data, press UP to return to the Output Manager Time View and press NODE to switch to the Output Manager Node View.